-Mr. Sullivan’s practice involves such diversified technologies as recombinant drugs and industrial enzymes, small molecule pharmaceuticals and formulations, medical devices and diagnostic systems, papermaking and absorbent products, ion exchange resins and water treatment systems, food and beverage packaging, electrochemical processes, specialty chemicals, recombinant agricultural products, dental care preparations and paper handling equipment.
+Mr. Sullivan’s practice involves such diversified technologies as recombinant pharmaceuticals and industrial enzymes, small molecule pharmaceuticals and formulations, stem cells, medical devices and diagnostic systems, papermaking and absorbent products, ion exchange resins and water treatment systems, food and beverage packaging, electrochemical processes, specialty chemicals, recombinant agricultural products, dental care preparations and paper handling equipment.

-Mr. Sullivan has spoken on intellectual property issues to a variety of professional associations including the Association of University Technology Managers, New York Biotechnology Association, New York Intellectual Property Law Association and the Practising Law Institute, and lectured at several universities including the City University of New York, the State University of New York and Rensselaer Polytechnic Institute.
+Mr. Sullivan has spoken on intellectual property issues to a variety of professional associations including the Association of University Technology Managers, New York Biotechnology Association, New York Intellectual Property Law Association, the Practising Law Institute, the Regenerative Medicine Foundation, the Medicon Valley Alliance (Copenhagen) and the Linda Liu International Intellectual Property Symposium (Beijing) and lectured at several universities including the City University of New York, the State University of New York and Rensselaer Polytechnic Institute.
 He was a regular faculty member of the PLI annual Biotechnology and Pharmaceutical Law Program.

-Mr. Sullivan is rated “AV” by Martindale Hubbell, Martindale’s highest rating for legal ability and ethics.
+Mr. Sullivan is rated “AV – Preeminent” by Martindale Hubbell, Martindale’s highest rating for legal ability and ethics.
 He was selected as a New York Super Lawyer in the field of Intellectual Property Litigation for 2010 by Super Lawyer magazine.
-He is also a member of the Hon.
-William C. Conner Inn of Court (the first intellectual property law Inn of Court in New York).
-For Pro Bono work, Mr. Sullivan is active in representing federal inmates serving long prison sentences with Presidential clemency petitions seeking sentence commutations.
+He was also selected as an “IP Star” by Managing Intellectual Property (2013-2016).

 U.S. District Court for the Eastern District of New York